nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 5. **Java**: A high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
 6. **JSON**: JavaScript Object Notation, a lightweight data-interchange format that is easy for humans to read and write and easy for machines to parse and generate.
 7. **StudentID**: A unique identifier assigned to each student in the system, starting from S00001 to S99999.
-8. **NRIC**: National Registration Identity Card, a unique identifier assigned to Singapore residents and citizens.
+8. **NRIC Number**: National Registration Identity Card, a unique identifier assigned to Singapore residents and citizens.